 The gravity of the incident, number of policy violations and prior warnings are factors considered when analyzing misconduct.
-In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning coming forward to employer when an error is discovered.
+In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning improper actions shown to coworkers and in front of children.

-The last incident, which brought about the discharge, constitutes misconduct because claimant admitted that she knew of the error in her favor and did not come forward to her employer at any time over the next week.
-The employer in this matter is not unreasonable for having trust issues with claimant after her acts.
+The last incident, which brought about the discharge, constitutes misconduct because claimant's actions were outrageous considering that they occurred in the middle of the day and in front of or within earshot of many preschoolers.
+It is understandable that claimant would be upset with the food she brought not being given to her granddaughter, but her reaction was completely out of line, and was a material breach of duties of decorum owed to employer.
 The administrative law judge holds that claimant was discharged for an act of misconduct and, as such, is disqualified for the receipt of unemployment insurance benefits.

 The overpayment issue was addressed.
-Claimant has received \$2,376.00 in unemployment benefits.
-Said amounts are overpayments.
+Claimant has received unemployment benefits in this matter in the amount of \$1,344.00.
+Said payments are overpayments.

 The issue of employer participation was addressed.
-Employer did substantially participate in fact finding in this matter.
-Employer's account will not be charged for overpayments received by claimant.
+Employer did substantially participate in fact finding in this matter, such that employer's account will not be charged in this matter.